cfe-lab/Kive/cluster-setup/README.md

   One possible reason for this is that `barman cron` has not run successfully yet, as in the previous steps we had disabled the system-level cron job that runs this every minute.
 This task is what invokes `barman receive-wal`.
 If this appears to be the problem, you can manually invoke `barman cron` as the `barman` user.
-(It's worth trying this anyway, as it won't do any harm.)
-Or, you can wait one minute for the cron job to run it and see if this error clears up.
+Or, you can wait one minute for the cron job to run and see if this error clears up.
-*
+* The output will also indicate that there are not enough backups in place, which is normal and expected at this point.
+These backups will be created by the `barman_backup` systemd service.

-This may not be ready to go yet as the WAL archiving must first be verified.
+* The check may still report a failure for "WAL archive".
+This is normal, as the WAL archiving must be verified for a fresh install, and will be handled below.

+Next, verify the WAL archiving.
 To do this, as the `barman` user, run

     barman switch-wal --force --archive kive

-This may fail at first due to a timeout, but try again; it's likely to succeed eventually if all is configured well.
+This may fail at first due to a timeout, but try again if so; it's likely to succeed eventually if all is configured well.
 Check the configuration again to confirm that things are ready to go.
+(Ignore the error caused by there not being enough backups in place.)

+### Restart Kive and backup services

-With everything in place, restart the regularly-scheduled backup `systemd` tasks:
+With everything in place, restart the regularly-scheduled backup `systemd` tasks and Kive purge tasks using `systemctl start` as the root user:

 * `barman_backup`
 * `rsnapshot_alpha`
 * `rsnapshot_beta`
 * `rsnapshot_gamma`
+* `kive_purge`
+* `kive_purge_synch`

 For example, run `sudo systemctl start barman_backup.timer` to start `barman_backup`, and similarly for the others.

+Lastly, bring Kive itself back up by bringing up:

+* `postgresql@14-main`
+* `apache2`

 [initialization/head]: initialization/head
 [initialization/worker]: initialization/worker